mui/material-ui/docs/data/base/components/modal/modal.md

 ## Nested modal

 > ⚠ **Note:** though it is possible to create nested modals—for example, a select modal within a dialog—stacking more than two at a time is discouraged.
+This is because each successive modal blocks interaction with all elements behind it, making prior states inaccessible and overly complicated for the user to navigate through.

 {{"demo": "NestedModal.js", "defaultCodeOpen": false}}